Skip to content

 Borderline personality disorder (BPD) is a serious mental health condition that affects how a person thinks, feels, and relates to others.
 In Grand Rapids and across West Michigan, people living with BPD often experience intense emotions, unstable relationships, and difficulties with self-image.

-Mental health providers in Grand Rapids, including Spectrum Health, Trinity Health Grand Rapids, Metro Health, and Mercy Health, regularly diagnose and treat BPD as part of their behavioral health services.
+Mental health providers in Grand Rapids, including Corewell Health (formerly Spectrum Health), Trinity Health Grand Rapids, and University of Michigan Health-West (formerly Metro Health), regularly diagnose and treat BPD as part of their behavioral health services.

 What Is Borderline Personality Disorder?